find-xposed-magisk/airgeddon/CONTRIBUTING.md

 2. Tweak *"AIRGEDDON_DEVELOPMENT_MODE"* variable to "true" for faster development skipping intro and initial checks or change *"AIRGEDDON_DEBUG_MODE"* variable for verbosity.
 3. Respect the **4 width tab indentation**, code style and the **UTF-8 encoding**.
 4. Use **LF** (Unix) line break type (not CR or CRLF).
 5. Use [Shellcheck] to search for errors and warnings on code.
 (Thanks [xtonousou] for the tip :wink:).
-To avoid false positive warnings you must launch shellcheck using `-x` argument to follow source files and from the directory where `airgeddon.sh` is.
-For example: `~# cd /path/to/airgeddon && shellcheck -x airgeddon.sh`
+To avoid false positive warnings you must launch shellcheck using `-a -x` arguments to follow source files and from the directory where `airgeddon.sh` is.
+For example: `~# cd /path/to/airgeddon && shellcheck -a -x airgeddon.sh`
 6. Increase the version numbers in `airgeddon.sh`, in [Readme] and in [Changelog] to the new version that the script represents.
 The versioning scheme we use is *X.YZ*.
 Where:
   - *X* is a major release with a new menu (e.g. WPS menu)
   - *Y* is a minor release with a new feature for an existing menu or a new submenu for an existing feature